MicrosoftDocs/entra-docs/docs/external-id/hybrid-cloud-to-on-premises.md

 ### Create B2B guest user objects through a Microsoft Entra B2B script

-You can use an [Microsoft Entra B2B sample script](https://github.com/Azure-Samples/B2B-to-AD-Sync) to create shadow Microsoft Entra accounts synced from Microsoft Entra B2B accounts.
+You can use a [Microsoft Entra B2B sample script](https://github.com/Azure-Samples/B2B-to-AD-Sync) to create shadow Microsoft Entra accounts synced from Microsoft Entra B2B accounts.
 You can then use the shadow accounts for on-premises apps that use KCD.

 ### Create B2B guest user objects through MIM